Hypothesis testing for varying coefficient models in tail index regression: Application

-which assumes sparsity of $X_2$.
-For model (\ref{5.1}), the discrepancy measure values described in Section 2.3 are approximately $4.322\times10^{-4}$ for males and $3.015\times10^{-4}$ for females.
-For model (\ref{5.2}), the discrepancy measure values are approximately $3.730\times10^{-4}$ for males and $3.017\times10^{-4}$ for females, where $(h_n,n_0/n)=(0.22,0.042)$ for males and $(h_n,n_0/n)=(0.30,0.036)$ for females.
-The discrepancy measure values for females are not very different between the two models, but the discrepancy measure value for males is smaller in Model (\ref{5.2}) than in Model (\ref{5.1}).
-Moreover, we consider the following model.
+which assumes the sparsity of $X_2$.
+For the model (\ref{5.1}), the discrepancy measure value described in Section \ref{subsec2.3} was approximately $4.322\times10^{-4}$ for males and $3.015\times10^{-4}$ for females.
+Meanwhile, for the model (\ref{5.2}), the discrepancy measure value was approximately $3.730\times10^{-4}$ for males and $3.017\times10^{-4}$ for females, where $(h_n, n_0/n)=(0.22, 0.042)$ for males and $(h_n, n_0/n)=(0.30, 0.036)$ for females.
+The discrepancy measure values for females were not very different between the two models, but the discrepancy measure value for males was smaller in the model (\ref{5.2}) than in the model (\ref{5.1}).
+Moreover, we consider the model